NimaHatami99/MiniProjects/README.md

 This project evaluates multiple classification algorithms, including KNN, SVM, AdaBoost, XGBoost, Naive Bayes, and Random Forest, and analyzes their performance individually and in ensemble configurations.
 Additionally, an MLP-based classifier is developed and optimized through architecture selection and hyperparameter tuning to improve classification performance.

+## 3. Camera Calibration and Pose Estimation

+Implementation of a computer vision project focused on camera calibration and 3D geometry analysis.

+The project applies Zhang's camera calibration algorithm to estimate a camera's intrinsic and extrinsic parameters using chessboard calibration patterns.
+The workflow includes image-based corner detection, calibration parameter estimation, validation of camera pose, and exploration of 3D position recovery from monocular images.